 UK/ Spain Double Taxation Treaty

 The UK and Spain have signed a double tax treaty for residents who are residents in both the UK and Spain.
 That is under the UK and Spanish rules consecutively.

 - You are considered a tax resident in the country where you have a permanent home.

 - If you have permanent residence in the two countries, tax resident is paid in the country where your center of interest lies.

 - If the above is indeterminable, you are considered a resident in the country you spent more time in during the year.
 If still undeterminable the authorities will make a decision based on your nationality.

 Ensure you take caution and understand the treaty timing laws before you decide to move.
 If you are unsure, get expert advice from a tax professional.

 For a Spanish resident or non-resident, you need to register with the tax authority to pay taxes.
 You will need to get a foreign identity card number.
 You can get the card through the application from the local foreign office or police station within 30 days of entry into the country.

-To register you fill the modelo 30 form.
+To register you fill out the modelo 30 form.
 The registration is done, whether you are a resident or non-resident.
 Moreover, it’s done based on whether for the first time registration or details change.

 Spanish Tax Year Returns Filing